fabiocaccamo/python-benedict/README.md

 predicate = lambda k, v: v is not None d.filter(predicate)
 ```

+#### Parse methods
+These methods are wrappers of the `get` method, and they will parse data trying to return it in the expected type.

 ```python
 # Get value by key or keypath trying to return it as bool.